GMvandeVen/continual-learning/README.md

 Class-IL) and provides an extensive comparion of recently proposed continual learning methods.
 It uses the permuted and split MNIST task protocols, with both performed according to all three scenarios.

-A comparison of all methods included in this paper can be run with `compare.py`.
+A comparison of all methods included in this paper can be run with `compare_all.py` (this script includes extra methods and reports additional metrics compared to the paper).
 The comparison in Appendix B can be run with `compare_taskID.py`, and Figure C.1 can be recreated with `compare_replay.py`.

 #### "Replay-through-Feedback"-paper
 The three continual learning scenarios were actually first identified in [this paper](https://arxiv.org/abs/1809.10635),